Challenges and Effective Management in Automobile Industry Supply Chain Management

 Conclusion

-The automotive industry supply chain is a dynamic and complex ecosystem facing numerous challenges.
-By adopting innovative technologies, fostering supplier relationships, and focusing on sustainability, companies can build resilient supply chains that ensure competitiveness in a rapidly evolving market.
+The automobile industry supply chain management is a dynamic and complex ecosystem facing numerous challenges.
+However, by adopting digital transformation, fostering supplier relationships, and implementing sustainability initiatives, companies can build resilient supply chains and remain competitive in a rapidly evolving market.